 Bulwark of Righteous Fury increases the damage of your next Shield of the Righteous by 30% per target your Avenger’s Shield hits.
 This ability can stack up to 5 for a total of 150% increase.
 This is your go to legendary for M+ as you’ll have high uptime on a large number of mobs and no other legendary will come close to this one in terms of sustained AoE damage.

 The Magistrate’s Judgement will increase your total holy power generation over a longer period as your Judgement has a 45% chance to reduce the cost of your next holy power spending ability to 2 down from 3.
-This is one of the more defensive options however it is very similar to Relentless Inquisitor and doesn’t really provide any offensive gain.
-If you prefer this legendary that's fine, however, I would personally recommend Relentless Inquisitor.
+This is the best defensive option for paladin when it comes to raiding as it also allows you to provide more off-healing to your raid with all the extra holy power you will have.

 Some really good trinkets to be mindful for are: